vedantmistryy/game-of-life/README.md

 ## Demo

 ![Demo](./static/favicon.gif)
-You can see every patterns in [here](https://troytae-game-of-life.netlify.app/)
+You can see every pattern in [here](https://troytae-game-of-life.netlify.app/)

 ## Contributors